Thunder Ceptor: Development and release

 Thunder Ceptor was Namco's answer to Space Harrier, a similar arcade game published by rival Sega in 1985.
 It was one of Namco's most-powerful arcade games, posing custom DAC chips and a 12.2 MHz 68000 processor, the same one used in consoles like the Sega Genesis.
 The graphics were designed by Shigeki Toyama, an artist known for his work on games such as Xevious, Point Blank, and Galaxian3: Project Dragoon.
 Toyama made the graphics through a then-new pixel art program on a consumer-grade computer, which was written in BASIC.
 He also designed the arcade cabinet, which was a sit-down with a yoke controller and an accelerator pad.
-The game was published in July 1986.
+The music was composed by Norio Nakagata, who also composed for Namco's Genpei Tōma Den.

 Reception

 In Japan, the arcade trade publication Game Machine listed Thunder Ceptor as being the fourth most popular arcade game of August 1986.

-Retrospectively in 2013, Corwin Brence of Hardcore Gaming 101 described its gameplay as a combination of Xevious and Pole Position, and said it made for a unique 3D shooting game.
-While he said the gameplay wasn't anything amazing, Brence commended the game for its hardware capabilities, commenting on its 3D perspective, custom chips, and multitude of on-screen sprites with little slowdown.
-Brence expressed disappointment that the game was never included on any Namco video game collections or received any contemporary home releases, writing that "Namco has also not bothered to include Thunder Ceptor on any of its Namco Museum series, deciding to focus instead on their pre-1985 hits like Pac-Man.
-Thunder Ceptor would remain lost for the years to come, except to a curious few with an emulator and an Internet connection".

 Retro Gamer, who compared it to Space Harrier and Star Wars, argued that the game had little to offer that made it stand out from other 3D shooters.
 They complained that the graphics looked rushed and blocky, but that the 3D perspective was unique and done well.
 Ultimately, they stated that Thunder Ceptor wasn't as refined as Sega and Atari's games, and recommended that readers play those instead.